UPDATED BY DILLON COLUCCI ON JANUARY 28, 2020

 - What are the projected returns on the investment?

-- Will non EB-5 funding be used on the project?
+- Will non EB-5 funds be used on the project?
 Where will this funding originate?
+Has this funding been secured?

 - Will the investment and related fees be refunded if the I-526 petition is denied?